• Skip to primary navigation

 Serving Size

-Store these baked salmon balls in an airtight container in the refrigerator.
-They will last up to 5 days.
+Once cooled, store your salmon dog treats in an airtight container in the refrigerator.
+They’ll stay fresh for up to 5 days.

-homemade salmon dog treats in a bowl and one in front cut in half.
+Homemade baked salmon dog treats in a bowl and on a platter.

 More Dog Treat Recipes